datascienceucsc/website/posts/resources.md

 #### Github

 You should have a [Github](https://github.com/) account.
-Message Julan Lehrer or Anders Poirel on Slack so that you can be added to our organization on Github.
+Message Julian Lehrer or Anders Poirel on Slack so that you can be added to our organization on Github.
 This is will be necessary for ushing your contributions to team repositories and joining live coding sessions.